 GCSE Photography is an option subject and if selected, students are timetabled for three one hour lessons per week.

 The main emphasis of the course is on experimentation and development of ideas towards personal outcomes that show a strong visual and conceptual understanding.
 During the course students will learn how to use a digital camera, other lens-based media and computer software to complete a range of creative projects in both still and moving image.
-Students work in sketchbooks and e-portfolios that are used as the platform for documenting their preparatory studies/developmental work.
+Students use traditional sketchbooks, e-sketchbooks and websites as the platform for documenting their preparatory studies/developmental work.

 There are a number of trips run throughout the course and but students will also be expected to independently go out and take photographs and visit exhibitions/galleries to further their understanding of the subject.

-The department encourages the use and development of ICT skills.
+The department strongly encourages the use and development of ICT skills.
 We have a suite of Apple Macbooks and desktops for all students to use.
-Frequently used programs include: Pages, Keynote, PowerPoint, Word, Google Drive, WordPress, Pixelmator, Pixlr and iMovie.
+Frequently used software include: Pages, Keynote, PowerPoint, Word, Google Suite, WordPress, Pixelmator, Pixlr, iMovie, Adobe Spark and Canva.